APPLY FOR OCEAN BRIDGE

 1. Community & Capacity Building

-During the spring, Ocean Bridge youth participate in a 10-day immersive wilderness expedition delivering a marine conservation service project of their design.
+In the spring or summer, Ocean Bridge ambassadors meet their 39 peers for the first time during a 10-day immersive wilderness expedition to deliver marine conservation service projects.
 The national team spends the months leading up to this extended service co-creating their project with the local community and each other.
-By living, working and reflecting as a team in an iconic natural setting, youth will develop social capitol, respect for diversity and a heightened sense of responsibility and pride.
+By living, working and reflecting as a team in an iconic natural setting, the youth and young professionals will develop social capital, respect for diversity and a heightened sense of responsibility and pride in the natural environment, themselves, and one another.
+Ambassadors will return home to their communities with a deepened understanding of the important role of National Marine Conservation Areas and Marine Protected Areas in protecting ocean health.

 Who can participate?

-Each year Ocean Bridge recruits 40 youth 18-30 years old.
-The cohort participants are selected to represent the social, economic and geographic diversity of Canada.
-Whether you are from a rural land locked town, coastal urban city, northern community or anywhere else in between we want to hear from you!
-The program will cover travel expenses including transport, accommodation and meals for both extended service expeditions.
-Additional support is available to cover childcare during the extended service if necessary.
+Each year Ocean Bridge recruits 160 youth and young professionals 18-30 years old to form four national cohorts of 40 youth each.
+Cohort participants are selected to represent the cultural, social, economic and geographic diversity of Canada.
+Whether you are from a rural land locked town, northern community, coastal urban city or anywhere else in between we want to hear from you!
+The program will cover travel expenses including transport, accommodation and meals for both immersive service expeditions.
+Additional support is available on case-by-case basis to cover childcare during the immersive service, internet connectivity, and adaptive technology.
+All participants will have access to mental health & wellness support.